 Did I mention Digital oven thermometer?
 Yes, I did and you know why:)

-- 60 g Egg whites approx. whites of 2 eggs
+- 60 g (¼ cups) Egg whites whites of 2 eggs (approx.)

-- 120 g Super fine sugar
+- 120 g (⅔ cups) Super fine sugar

-- 1/2 teaspoon Cream of tartar optional
+- ½ teaspoon Cream of tartar optional

 - 1 teaspoon Corn starch optional

-- Powder food colouring optional
+- Powdered food coloring optional

-- 1/2 teaspoon White vinegar optional
+- ½ teaspoon White vinegar optional

-- Decorate with cream and fresh fruit
+- Decorate with sugarfree whipped cream and fresh raspberries

 US customary cup measurement is an indicative figure only.
 Measure the ingredients with a digital scale by weight (gram).
 Baking is art but also science which requires precision and accuracy.